Ciel Dubai Marina

 The Ciel Dubai Marina is a skyscraper hotel in Dubai, United Arab Emirates.
-With a structural height exceeding 377 m, it is intended to be the tallest hotel-only building in the world.
-The hotel is set to open by the end of 2025.
+With a structural height exceeding 377 m, it is the tallest hotel-only building in the world.

 Architecture and Design

 The skyscraper is designed by NORR Group.
 The sculptural design features tapers in both the upper and lower sections, a silver façade, and graceful recesses at the apex.
 Planned amenities include a restaurant, rooftop bar, and an infinity pool.

 The building will include 1,042 rooms, comprising 150 suites, distributed across 82 floors.
 The foundation is constructed using approximately 12000 m3 of concrete and over 3000 ST of steel.

 Originally, the completion was scheduled for 2023, with plans for opening in 2024.
 The developer, The First Group, has indicated that the hotel would open at the end of 2025.

+Operations & Management

+Ciel Dubai Marina is operated by The First Group Hospitality, a division of The First Group, and is part of IHG Hotels & Resorts' Vignette Collection brand.
+The division oversees the hotel's day-to-day management and operational functions.
+The First Group Hospitality also coordinated the hotel's opening in November 2025, when the property welcomed its first guests and was the world's tallest hotel at the time of launch.

 Sustainability Features

 The Ciel Dubai Marina has integrated several sustainability initiatives within its design.
 The building will feature energy-efficient systems, rainwater harvesting capabilities, and green roofs to promote biodiversity and reduce urban heat.
 This focus on sustainability reflects Dubai's commitment to becoming a more eco-friendly city.